Skip to content

 Design principles

-• No JSON ever — if data can't be rendered cleanly, it doesn't show
+• No JSON ever — if data can't render cleanly, it doesn't show

-• No dead buttons — buttons only appear when they're wired to real actions
+• No dead buttons — buttons only appear when wired to real actions

 typescript